brianlongnguyen/brianlongnguyen/README.md

 # 🌐 About Me

+I focus on designing decision systems under uncertainty—where tradeoffs, risk, and safety matter more than point predictions.
 I specialize in analytics and reinforcement learning for decision-making under uncertainty, with a professional background in autonomous vehicles and robotics.
 My work focuses on translating advanced analytics--optimization, simulation and RL--into executive-level decisions in safety-critical and capital-intensive domains.

 My work spans: